Algebraic characterizations of homeomorphisms between algebraic varieties: Subintegrality, weak normalization and seminormalization

-Andreotti and Bombieri \cite{AB} have introduced and built the seminormalization of a scheme in another one.
-In this section, we provide a different and elementary construction of the seminormalization of an affine algebraic variety in another one.
-The seminormalization answers the following question.
+Andreotti and Bombieri \cite{AB} have introduced and built the seminormalization and the weak normalization of a scheme in another one.
+In this section, we provide a different and elementary construction of the seminormalization and the weak normalization of an affine algebraic variety in another one.
+The seminormalization and the weak normalization answer the respective following questions.
 Let $Y\to X$ be a dominant morphism between algebraic varieties over $k$.
-Does there exist a biggest algebraic variety $Z$ such that $Y\to X$ factorizes through $Z$ and $Z\to X$ is subintegral~?
+Does there exist a biggest algebraic variety $Z$ such that $Y\to X$ factorizes through $Z$ and $Z\to X$ is (resp. weakly) subintegral~?

 2mm